webpack-contrib/css-loader/README.md

 ### `importLoaders`

-The query parameter `importLoaders` allows to configure how many loaders before `css-loader` should be applied to `@import`ed resources.
+The query parameter `importLoaders` allows you to configure how many loaders before `css-loader` should be applied to `@import`ed resources.

 **webpack.config.js**
 ```js